 When the case came to trial, prosecutor Vincent Bugliosi feared that defense attorneys might bring up the glasses and make the reasonable assertion that at least one killer was still at large.
 From that standpoint, they could argue that the wrong people were on trial.
 Augmenting the effectiveness of this strategy would be to identify and locate the doctor who prescribed the glasses.
 That man, as will be shown below, was Dr. Victor Ohta, a wealthy ophthalmologist in the town of Soquel in the Santa Cruz area, 350 miles north of Los Angeles.
 As one of the state’s busiest eye surgeons, he specialized in the removal of cataracts.
 He and his family lived in a secluded mansion designed by Aaron Green, a disciple of Frank Lloyd Wright, on a hilltop ten-acre site overlooking Monterey Bay.

-On October 19, 1970, a day when a Manson family trial witness was explaining Helter Skelter as a black-white race war that would begin with blacks killing white families in their homes, Mrs. Ohta was driving her green Oldsmobile station wagon home at about 5:00 pm.
+On October 19, 1970, three days before the glasses came up during the testimony of prosecution witness Roseanne Walker at the Manson family trial, Mrs. Ohta was driving her green Oldsmobile station wagon home at about 5:00 pm.
 Calvin Penrod, a sales manager for mobile home parks, who knew Mrs. Ohta, was driving in close proximity to her car and noticed she had three passengers, young people with long hair.
 Behind Mrs. Ohta in the back seat was a man with a moustache; next to him was a woman with straight, long black hair; and a second man sat in the rear compartment behind the back seat.
 As it shortly turned out, the three passengers were highly trained, well-prepared killers.
 At the house they bound, blindfolded, and shot from behind Dr. and Mrs. Ohta, their two young sons, and the doctor’s secretary.
 Then they set fire to the house.
 The fierce blaze attracted the attention of two sheriff’s deputies, who called the fire department.
 Firemen attempting to reach the scene found both driveways blocked, one by Dr. Ohta’s Rolls Royce and the other by the secretary’s Continental, with the ignition keys snapped off in both locks.
 By the time they could push the cars aside, the mansion had already suffered extensive damage.
 While looking for a source of water, they found five bodies in the swimming pool.